TDoT-Data-Viz/ArcGIS-Snippets/FieldCalc/readme.md

 ## UpdateFieldValue()

-This code block is an example of how you can replace values in a field.
+This is an example of how you can replace values in a field using the code block feature in field calculator.

 Before: